unifio/docker-dd-agent/README.md

 * `CONSUL_HTTP_ADDR` sets the consul server address the default is `127.0.0.1:8500`.
 * `DD_HOSTNAME` set the hostname (write it in `datadog.conf`)
 * `TAGS` set host tags.
 Add `-e TAGS=simple-tag-0,tag-key-1:tag-value-1` to use [simple-tag-0, tag-key-1:tag-value-1] as host tags.
+* `DD_PROCFS_PATH` set procfs_path in the datadog.conf to enable process integration from container reading host process.
+Add `-e DD_PROCFS_PATH=/host/proc` to enable monitoring of host process from container when process integration enabled.
+See [process.yaml.example](https://github.com/DataDog/integrations-core/blob/master/process/conf.yaml.example) on how to configure process integration.
+Also ensure you have mounted the host proc in the container /host/proc.
 * `EC2_TAGS` set EC2 host tags.
 Add `-e EC2_TAGS=yes` to use EC2 custom host tags.
 Requires an [IAM role](https://github.com/DataDog/dd-agent/wiki/Capturing-EC2-tags-at-startup) associated with the instance.
 * `LOG_LEVEL` set logging verbosity (CRITICAL, ERROR, WARNING, INFO, DEBUG).
 Add `-e LOG_LEVEL=DEBUG` to turn logs to debug mode.
 * `PROXY_HOST`, `PROXY_PORT`, `PROXY_USER` and `PROXY_PASSWORD` set the proxy configuration.